OliverZHANG1206/OliverZHANG1206/README.md

 Hi, I’m Yunfan ZHANG.
-Now I am an EEE student studying at Duke University.
+Now I am an ECE student studying at Duke University.
 I am very interested in software engineering and computer science and currently, I have created my Github account.
 It is very happy to get in touch with many outstanding programmers here and I really wish I could have some communication here.